FactEngineCommunity/MindfulDB/README.md

 # Who | What is MindfulDB?

-MindfulDB = Cypher over your otherwise relational database.
+MindfulDB = openCypher over your otherwise relational database.
+E.g. Run openCypher queries over your SQLite database.

 MindfulDB turns your otherwise relational database into a **graph relational database**.